Isotope Production in Muon-Catalyzed-Fusion Systems: Introduction

-This 3.1 GeV fusion yield per muon is close to, but still below, the level required for energy breakeven.
+The 3.1 GeV energy yield per muon is close to, but still below, the level required for energy breakeven.
 Current muon sources can produce a single muon via pion decay with an effective cost of $E_\mu \sim 5$ GeV per muon \cite{Jandel1989}, although there are proposals for reducing $E_\mu$ \cite{iiyoshi2019muon,Kelly2021} and increasing $N_\mrm{fus,u}$ \cite{froelich1994fusion,kino1996muonic,iiyoshi2019muon}.
+Recent modeling \cite{Newburg2025} suggests that active-target muon sources could achieve substantially lower energy cost, simulating 3.0 GeV per negative muon, but further technology development is required to demonstrate this benefit experimentally.
 Thus, in present systems the fusion energy released per muon is at best comparable to, and typically smaller than, the accelerator energy invested per muon.
 Once realistic wall-plug efficiencies and auxiliary loads are included, $\mu$CF experiments remain below energy breakeven even under favorable conditions \cite{Jackson1957,Kelly2021}.

-Although $\mu$CF does not yet support net-energy production, its neutron output is already high enough to be useful for other applications such as isotope production.
-Each catalyzed D–T reaction yields a 14.1 MeV neutron without requiring plasma heating or high wall loads.
+Although $\mu$CF does not yet support net-energy production, its neutron output is already nearly high enough to be useful for other applications such as isotope production.
+Each catalyzed D–T reaction yields a 14.1 MeV neutron without external plasma heating (and corresponding high wall heat flux loads).
 Recent work proposed using a $\mu$CF to transmute long-lived fission products \cite{iiyoshi2019muon,yamamoto2021transmutation}.
-In this work, we propose making valuable isotopes via fast neutron-driven transmutation \cite{li2023feasibility,evitts2025theoretical,ponsard2014production,lederer2024measurement,parisi2025production,Rutkowski2025}.
-Conventional neutron sources such as fission reactors and spallation systems face constraints in neutron flux, thermal loading, waste generation, and proliferation risks.
-D–T $\mu$CF offers an alternative accelerator-driven pathway to produce fusion neutrons at low temperature and relatively favorable neutron to heat flux ratio.
+In this work, we propose making valuable isotopes via fast neutron-driven transmutation \cite{li2023feasibility,evitts2025theoretical,ponsard2014production,lederer2024measurement,parisi2025production,rutkowski2025scalable}.
+Conventional neutron sources such as fission reactors and spallation systems face constraints in achievable neutron flux and fluence, thermal loading, waste generation, and proliferation risks.
+D–T $\mu$CF offers an alternative accelerator-driven pathway to produce fusion neutrons at low temperature and at relatively favorable neutron to heat flux ratio.